chovanecm/snow-run/README.md

 - `field_name` is a database field name, e.g. `u_name`
 - `field_type` is one of: `string` `integer` `boolean` `glide_date` `glide_date_time` `currency` `price` `reference` (`reference` doesn't work properly yet)

-You can specify multple fields at once.
+You can specify multiple fields at once.

 ***This command is highly experimental!***